crazybiocomputing/tinned/README.md

 # Tinned - [Tin]y [N]ode [Ed]itor

 `Tinned` is a visual programming language written in JavaScript, HTML and CSS.
-It is based on the **functional programming** paradigm and is fully reactive based on the callbags design pattern.
+It is based on the **functional programming** paradigm and is fully reactive thanks to the _callbags_ design pattern.

 ![Example](./doc/basics/img/map_example.png)